Luis Robert Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.43 team ERA ranks 20th across all league pitching staffs.
+- The Tigers have the 22nd-ranked team ERA among all MLB pitching staffs (4.48).

-- Tigers pitchers combine to rank 23rd in baseball in home runs given up (65 total, 1.3 per game).
+- Tigers pitchers combine to rank 20th in baseball in home runs allowed (68 total, 1.3 per game).

+- Olson will make his first start of the season for the Tigers.

 © 2023 Data Skrive.
 All rights reserved.